 Low Glycemic Index Ricotta Gnocchi | Egg-Free

-Thursday gnocchi” says a popular Roman saying, but all days of the week are good for enjoying them.
+Thursday gnocchi” goes a popular Roman saying, but any day of the week is fine to enjoy them.

-I bypassed the potato obstacle by preparing low glycemic index ricotta gnocchi, egg-free.
+I bypassed the obstacle of potatoes by preparing low glycemic index ricotta gnocchi, without eggs.

-I used the Molino Spadoni low glycemic index mix.
+I used the low glycemic index mix from Molino Spadoni.

 Once the dough is ready, you can shape the gnocchi into any form suitable for every holiday and occasion: for example confetti, flowers, or stars for Carnival and hearts for Valentine’s Day.